 NREM offers three options for the MS degrees: Plan A is a thesis-driven research degree, and a student will be accepted into this plan if a faculty sponsor has agreed to advise the student; Plan B is a course driven, professional degree that also requires an integrating capstone experience; and Plan C is only for students with exceptional prior work experience that requires a minimum of two semesters of full-time resident study at UH Manoa and a final written and oral comprehensive examination.

 Once admitted, MS students must select a specialization (Plan A) or concentration (Plan B) area with the approval of their advisor.
 To meet the integrative, interdisciplinary intent of the NREM program, a set of graduate level courses (the Primary MS Core) will be required of every student, regardless of his or her selected Plan option or specialization/concentration area.

 The course requirements for each plan are:

 In addition to the Primary MS Core, a set of electives and thesis credits are required for a total of 30 credits.
 Electives provide background in research methods and depth in the student's area of specialization.
 The remaining credit requirements will be met with thesis credits (NREM 700) for conducting the research project.
 Once the thesis topic is finalized, a research proposal must be approved by the committee.
 An oral defense of the proposal in front of the thesis committee is also required for final approval of the thesis topic.
-A public thesis defense is also required, and an announcement with thesis abstract, defense date, and location must be sent to the graduate program chair, departmental secretary, and Graduate Division at least 2 weeks in advance.
+A public thesis defense is also required, and an announcement with thesis abstract, defense date, and location must be sent to the graduate program chair, departmental secretary, and Graduate Education at least 2 weeks in advance.

 Primary MS Core (9 credits):